Monash-FIT3170/CUMA/README.md

 ### 3. Allow Database Access

-Download the .env file and place into the root dir.
+Download the .env file and remove the "_", then place into the root dir.

 https://drive.google.com/file/d/1bq9kjm1LlIXsRHThCpEGvAytYSRSaz4t/view?usp=sharing